Privacy Policy

 All staff are trained in patient confidentiality.
 They are aware of not using names when talking on the phone and to use a phone in a private room for any private phone calls to patients.
 All your information is protected by high grade virus protection software which is updated by our IT consultant from Hunter Primary Care.
 The information is stored on medical software called Pracsoft and Medical Director.
 This is encrypted information that can only be accessed in this software.
 You can view Pracsoft and Medical Directors privacy policy here.
 This software is up to the standards of the Royal College of Australian General Practitioners (RACGP).

 Our computer screens are fitted with privacy screens to prevent other patients being able to read what information is on the screen.
-The automatic screen savers are activated and the computers are password protected.
+The automatic screen savers are activated within 1 minute and the computers are password protected.

 All written documents with your name on them are turned upside down at the desk to prevent the information being seen by any unauthorised person.
 No information is left out after business hours when the practice closes.